pulumi/docs/content/docs/reference/pkg/gcp/container/cluster.md

         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}The username to use for HTTP basic authentication when accessing
 the Kubernetes master endpoint.
 If not present basic auth will be disabled.
+This has been deprecated as of GKE 1.19.
 {{% /md %}}</dd>
 </dl>
 {{% /choosable %}}